Currently — Social Science faculty at Salem State University

 Belonging and Inclusion

-Thinking about what makes design engaging and how people use outdoor space, I decided to study this campus in 2022 through a survey and in-person focus groups.
+Thinking about what makes design engaging and how people use outdoor space, I decided to study this campus in 2022 through a survey (n=366) and several in-person focus groups.
 This project explored how students used campus outdoor areas after COVID-19 and whether they felt welcome there.

 Design Choices